Reflection positivity and invertible topological phases: Symmetry groups in relativistic quantum field theory

 Define a \emph{topological bordism category} $\Bord_{\langle n-1,n \rangle}(H_n)$ as follows.
 An object is a compact $(n-1)$-manifold~$Y$ without boundary, equipped with an $H_n$-structure $Q\to Y$ and an ``arrow of time''.
 To make sense of an $H_n$-structure on an $(n-1)$-manifold we stabilize the tangent bundle of~$Y$ to a rank~$n$ bundle $\underline{\RR}\oplus TY\to Y$ by summing with a trivial line bundle, thought of as a normal direction into $n$~dimensions.
 In this topological setting the Riemannian metric is not present; in the geometric setting of Remark~\ref{thm:142}, an object in a geometric bordism category is an $(n-1)$-manifold with a germ of an embedding in an $n$-manifold.
 The arrow of time is a normal orientation.
 In the topological setting only the tangential information is relevant---we can drop the germ---and the arrow of time is an orientation of the trivial subbundle $\underline{\RR}\to Y$ of $\underline{\RR}\oplus TY\to Y$.
 Nonetheless, even in this topological case it is illuminating to use the product germ $(-\epsilon ,\epsilon )\times Y$ for some $\epsilon >0$ and replace $\underline{\RR}\oplus TY\to Y$ by the tangent bundle to the germ.
-A morphism $X\:Y_0\to Y_1$ is a compact $n$-manifold~$X$ with $H_n$-structure $P\to X$ and an isomorphism of the boundary $\partial X\xrightarrow{\cong }Y_0\amalg Y_1$ with the disjoint union of the incoming~$Y_0$ and the outgoing~$Y_1$.
+A morphism $X\:Y_0\to Y_1$ is an equivalence class of compact $n$-manifolds~$X$ with $H_n$-structure $P\to X$ and an isomorphism of the boundary $\partial X\xrightarrow{\cong }Y_0\amalg Y_1$ with the disjoint union of the incoming~$Y_0$ and the outgoing~$Y_1$; the equivalence relation is diffeomorphism commuting with all of the data.
 The isomorphisms include the $H_n$-structures and under those isomorphisms the orientation of the trivial bundle~$\underline{\RR}\to Y_i$ must line up with the incoming normal to the boundary for~$i=0$ and with the outgoing normal to the boundary for~$i=1$.
 In other words, the arrow of time is used to distinguish incoming and outgoing boundary components of morphisms.
 Composition of morphisms is gluing of bordisms.
 There is a additional commutative composition law on the category---disjoint union---and with this structure $\bne$~is a \emph{symmetric monoidal category}.
-We depict an object and a morphism in Figure~\ref{fig:5}.
+See~\cite{L,CS} for detailed accounts.

 A Wick-rotated field theory is a linear representation of a bordism category.

 \begin{definition}[] A \emph{topological field theory with Wick-rotated vector symmetry group~$H_n$} is a symmetric monoidal functor